ftj258/ftj258/README.md

 ## Professional Philosophy

 Security is not just detection and containment — it is structured response, measurable improvement, and governance alignment that strengthens enterprise resilience.
+There is always room for improvement!
+So Learn and Grow together!

 ---